merixstudio/mrx_icon_font_gen/README.md

 ---
 **WARNING**

-Subsequent executions of `icon_font create` will discard previously created files.
+Subsequent executions of `mrx_icon_font_gen create` will discard previously created files.
 Currently, you can modify your icon font only using [FlutterIcon][] web interface.

 ---